-If you’re running the latest version of Android software for your Galaxy S8, it shouldn’t take you long to install Android Oreo.
-Less than 10 minutes.
+If you’re running the latest version of Android software for your Galaxy S8, it shouldn’t take longer than 10 minutes to download and install Android Oreo and Experience 9.0.

 If you aren’t running the latest version, you might be forced to download all of the security and bug fix updates you skipped.
 If you don’t want to deal with this, we highly recommend getting your Galaxy S8 up-to-date before Android Oreo arrives.
 This way, you’ll have the shortest route to Android 8.0.

 After the Android Oreo update completes on your Galaxy S8 you might need to spend some time logging back into your various accounts and services.
 Major Android upgrades will occasionally do this.